Archaeological site of Atapuerca: Cueva del Mirador (1999 to present)

 This site provides information on the earliest local farmers and herders of the late Neolithic and Bronze Age.

 Orchids Valley (2000 to 2001) and Hundidero (2004 to 2005)

 Stone tools of the Upper Paleolithic have been extracted from this locality.

 Cueva fantasma (2017 to present)

 Homo neanderthalensis craneal fossil (no context) and lithic tools at located here.

 Galería de las estatuas (2017 to present)

-Mousterian tools and Homo neanderthalensis bones and DNA remains.
+Mousterian tools with Homo neanderthalensis bones and DNA remains.